XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 >
 > [Related.](https://old.reddit.com/r/girlsfrontline/comments/mzjdl5/weekly_commanders_lounge_april_27_2021/gwrie7y/)

-### If I bought a Monthly Gem Card, do I get them immediately every day or do I have to log-in?

-> Sent as mail, procured as mail, expires as mail.

 ### Anyone knows what resources and how much do we get for a failed PA capture?

 > ![](/GFL/assets/images/CaptureFail.png "Slashes are because probability")